25 Jun Why You Should Bike to Work Instead of Drive

-In the short term, you’ll see an increase in fitness, better moods, and weight loss.
+In the short term, riding is good for fitness, your moods, and losing weight.
 Whilst the average ebiker burns 25% fewer calories than a conventional cyclist, they still burn up to 450 calories an hour.

 When we look at the long-term health benefits of biking to work, things look even better.
 According to this study, the risk of cardiovascular disease, cancer, and many other forms of premature mortality were all lower.
 So cycling not only makes your quality of life better but longer.